danelh/test/b.md

 The verbs were sorted by frequency using the [Perseus Vocabulary Tool's](http://www.perseus.tufts.edu/hopper/vocablist?lang=la) _weighted frequency_ attribute. the document pool used contained the prominent anthers of the classical period.
 Trainer did not distinguished between differnt verbs of the same root like _volo(irregular)_ and _volo(first)_: they both have the same frequency. (the highest of the two).

+### Inflection selection

+Inflection selection is quite straight-forward.
+It should be noted, however, that the inflections which regularly  use the _perfect passive participle_ (such as _indicative passive perfect_), are missing from the Trainer for all verbs.
+To practice those, you can use the participle itself.

+### Missing mutations

+Many verbs cannot be inflected in all forms.
+The verb [_placeo_](https://en.wiktionary.org/wiki/placeo#Latin), for example,  is missing imperatives, or the verb [_fido_](https://en.wiktionary.org/wiki/fido#Latin), is missing supine.
+The Trainer will not ask this mutations from the user, and will note those missing inflections in the window.
+Note that deponent verbs like [_for_](https://en.wiktionary.org/wiki/for#Latin) are missing  the inflections which using the _perfect passive participle_ (like  _indicative **active** perfect_).
+To practice those, you can use the participle itself.

+In case a verb was selected, which is not in the Trainer list, it will be noted in the window.
+It can happen either when the verb is simply not existing in the Wiktionary, or that Trainer expects parentheses for this verb.